Creating Custom Audiences in Facebook

 The next time these ads appear in your timeline you will know that they are there because of your browsing history or because you subscribed to a contact list.

 Emarkable work with a range of organisation who need to create and implement result driven Digital strategies.
-We have a growing range of client who outsource their marketing challenges to us on their behalf.
+We have a growing range of clients who outsource their marketing challenges to us on their behalf.

 We will help you to scale up your Marketing activities by assisting in content creation which is the currency of the web.
 We will show you the best software and platforms to use to integrate your marketing and sales activities at every stage of the buyer journey.